onlinecity/devops-tools/README.md

 ### Base config

-This plugin has the baseline of tools needed for a DevOps project.
+This plugin has the baseline of tools needed for various DevOps projects.

 This includes:

 * Python, and activation of a virtual environment if `requirements.txt` is present in the root of the repository using this plugin
-* Pre-commit and linting hooks
+* Pre-commit and linting hooks, and CI Github actions for it.
 * tenv, tflint and terraform-docs for working with terraform or tofu
-* Taskfile
+* Taskfile or reusable tasks

 Assumptions: